Assignment 3: String Formatting

 For formatting codes %c and %s, no processing is needed to "convert" characters and strings, the character or string argument is copied as-is to the output string.

-For the integer formatting codes %d and %x, the argument is of type int; for %ld and %lx, the argument is type long which is just a wider integer (64-bit).
-The numeric value is converted to string representation using the decimal_string or hex_string convenience function and copied to the output string.
+For the integer formatting codes %d and %x, the argument is of type int.
+For %ld and %lx, the argument is type long which is just a wider integer (64-bit).
+A number is converted to string representation by calling the decimal_string or hex_string function and copied to the output string.

 Formatting codes support an optional field width.
 The field width enforces a minimum number of characters in the output for this conversion.
 Space characters are inserted as necessary to pad up to the minimum width.
 For formatting codes that output in hexadecimal, the padding character is a '0' instead of space.
 In all cases, padding chars are inserted on the left.